 Step 5: Experiment with chunking

 In this step, you apply chunking to your workflow.
-Chunking is the process where Unstructured rearranges the resulting document elements into manageable “chunks” to stay within the limits of an embedding model and to improve retrieval precision.
-For the best chunking strategy to apply to your use case, see the documentation for your target embedding model and downstream application toolsets.-
+Chunking is the process where Unstructured rearranges the resulting document elements’text content into manageable “chunks” to stay within the limits of an AI model and to improve retrieval precision.

 With the workflow designer active from the previous step, just before the Destination node, click the add (+) icon, and then click Enrich > Chunker.